 Going Rate Pricing Examples

-If you're selling a product or service that similar to the offerings above, then a going rate pricing strategy could be a good fit for your business.
-And to learn more about pricing, check out this guide to prestige pricing next.
+If you're selling a product or service that is similar to the offerings above, then a going rate pricing strategy could be a good fit for your business.